 Plenty of studies have been conducted on the use of doctor rating websites, and virtually all lead to the same conclusion: they DO make a difference.
 Your online reputation exists, and cannot be overlooked.
 Yet, many physicians inexplicably continue to downplay the significance of such sites.
-If you are one of these naysayers, consider these:
+If you are one of these naysayers, consider these facts:

 Like it or not, these statistics demand your attention.
 The relevance of these websites simply cannot be ignored anymore.
 If you want to reach your full potential as a physician, it’s time to give online ratings the respect they deserve.

 This being said, it is imperative for you to garner as many positive ratings as you can – and it’s easier than you think.
 While blatantly asking patients to write a good review on a specific site can end up working against you, encouraging patients to do so naturally by creating a culture in which your parents understand you appreciate reviews (both good and bad) is feasible.
 If the time is right, asking a satisfied patient to leave you an honest review can improve a physician’s online appearance.
 With the patient’s consent, you can also display helpful reviews on your website.
 Testimonials and recommendations are two of the most valuable tools for increasing brand credibility.
 Many patients are likely to leave a positive review, but may not think to do so unless you suggest it.